mi3nts/SSI_Estimation/README.md

 This repository contains the data used for the training and testing of the model.
+The data has been divided into eight CSV files for ease of uploading.